-Email encryption will protect you from hackers, but it does nothing for your anonymity.
+Email encryption will protect you from cybercriminals, but it does nothing for your anonymity.
 Email account service providers like Google have your name, phone number, and other personal details.
 They can even look at everything inside your inbox and who you correspond with.
 So, how can you send an email without giving away your identity?
 How do you protect the data inside that email?

 You need a reliable anonymous email account provider that doesn’t track you and doesn’t keep any logs.
 But how do you know what to look for in an anonymous email provider?
 That’s why I’m here!